SMPyBandits/SMPyBandits/notebooks/README.md

 # [Jupyter Notebooks](https://www.jupyter.org/) :notebook: by [Naereen @ GitHub](https://naereen.github.io/)

-This folder hosts some [Jupyter Notebooks](http://jupyter.org/), to present in a nice format some numerical experiments for [my AlgoBandits project](https://github.com/SMPyBandits/SMPyBandits/).
+This folder hosts some [Jupyter Notebooks](http://jupyter.org/), to present in a nice format some numerical experiments for [my SMPyBandits project](https://github.com/SMPyBandits/SMPyBandits/).

 > [The wonderful Jupyter tools](http://jupyter.org/)  is awesome to write interactive and nicely presented :snake: Python simulations!
 >